 If you’ve ever dreamed of a trail that would have you hiking from sea to shining sea, Maine to Oregon (via Vermont, of course), take heart.

 On February 12, the U.S. Senate passed the Natural Resources Management Act by a 92-8 vote.
+Just two weeks later, the House of Representatives approved it 362-62, sending it to the president’s desk for signing.
 The comprehensive public lands bill permanently reauthorizes the Land and Water Conservation Fund.

 And it includes a provision to link the North Country National Scenic Trail with the Long Trail and Vermont sections of the Appalachian Trails, by way of a new trail system in Addison County.